ankitdwi/ankitdwi.livedata.io/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

-Run `npm start` to run the server which will serve the product build.
+Run `npm start` to run the server which will serve the product build and navigate to `http://localhost:8080`.